bahmanm/utils-java/README.md

 # 1. Introduction #
 A collection of helper/utility methods for everyday (and sometimes rare) tasks.

-It is written in Java, tests are handled by Spock framework and the build system is based on Gradle.
+It is written in Java, tests are handled by Groovy and Spock framework and the build system is based on Gradle.

 ## Requirements ##
-* JDK 1.8
-* Gradle 2.5+
+The only requirement is JDK 1.8.
+If you plan to build the project yourself, you need Gradle 2.5+.

 # 2. Contents #

+## 2.1 `geometry` ##
+Euclidean operations in an n-dimensional space

+### 2.1 `geometry.Point` ###
+A point in an n-dimensional space.

+###`geometry.Points` ###
+The operations on a point in an n-dimensional space.

 ## `SpatialUtils` ##
 * `distance: double → double → double → double → double`:
  computes the distance between two points (using lat and lon).